 Registering a civil partnership

-This information applies to Scotland
+This information applies to Scotland.

 What is a civil partnership

-A civil partnership is a legal relationship, which can be registered by two people of the same sex.
+Couples also have the option to get married.
 A civil partnership gives you the same rights and responsibilities as marriage.

 Who can register a civil partnership

-- you are both 16 or over
+- you're both aged 16 or over

 How to register a civil partnership

-You and your partner will each need to give notice of your intention to register a civil partnership to the district registrar for the area where you wish to register your civil partnership.
-There is no legal requirement for a minimum length of residence in Scotland for a couple who wish to form a civil partnership in Scotland.
+There's no legal requirement for a minimum length of residence in Scotland for a couple who wishes to form a civil partnership in Scotland.
 As there are no residence requirements, you can choose the district in Scotland where you wish to register.

-When you give the notice to the district registrar, this must be accompanied by your birth certificate and the correct fee.
-If either you or your partner has been married or in a civil partnership before, you will need to produce documents to prove you are free to register a civil partnership.
-This could be, for example, a decree of divorce, or the death certificate of a former civil partner.
+When you give notice to the district registrar, this must be accompanied by your birth certificate and the correct fee.
+If either you or your partner has been married or in a civil partnership before, you'll need to produce documents to prove you're free to register a civil partnership.
+This could be, for example, a decree of divorce or the death certificate of a former civil partner.

 The details must be made available for people to see for 28 days before you can register your civil partnership.
 This is to give an opportunity for any objections to be made.

-Once the 28 day minimum waiting period has expired, if there are no objections, the register office will produce a legal document called a Civil Partnership Schedule.
-You will need this document to register your civil partnership.
-If your civil partnership is going to be registered by a religious or belief celebrant, you or your partner will need to collect the Civil Partnership Schedule in person from the registrar's office.
+Once the 28-day period has expired, if there are no objections, the register office will produce a legal document called a civil partnership schedule.
+You'll need this document to register your civil partnership.
+If your civil partnership is going to be registered by a religious or belief celebrant, you or your partner will need to collect the schedule in person from the registrar's office.

-A civil partnership can be registered by a:-
+A civil partnership can be registered by:

-- district or assistant registrar; or
+- a district or assistant registrar